camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 :::note

 - Use Camunda secrets to avoid exposing your sensitive data as plain text.
 To learn more, see [managing secrets](/components/console/manage-clusters/manage-secrets.md).
-- To learn more about Kafka secure authentication, see [appendix](#what-mechanism-is-used-to-authenticate-against-kafka).
+- To learn more about Kafka authentication, see [Kafka secure authentication](#what-mechanism-is-used-to-authenticate-against-kafka-1).

 :::